 The symptoms of typhoid can be quite variable, but can include fever, headache, feeling generally unwell, body aches, loss of appetite, dry cough, constipation or diarrhoea, tender stomach area, slower than usual heart rate and enlarged spleen.
 Some people with typhoid develop a rash of flat, pink spots.
 Without medical treatment, typhoid may be fatal.

-Typhoid fever is a bacterial infections of the intestinal tract and bloodstream.
+Typhoid fever is a bacterial infection of the intestinal tract and bloodstream.
 The bacterium responsible for both is Salmonella typhi, and is only carried by humans.

-Without treatment, about 1 in 20 people who recover from typhoid fever becomes an ongoing ‘carrier’ of the bacterium.
-Despite having no symptoms of the illness, they have bacteria in their faeces and urine, which can go on to infect others for an extended period of time after having the illness.
+Without treatment, about 1 in 20 people who recover from typhoid become ‘carriers’.
+Typhoid carriers have no symptoms of the illness, but still excrete the Salmonella typhi bacteria in their faeces and urine.
+This means they can go on to infect others for an extended period of time after having the illness.
 It is estimated that between 2% and 5% of carriers are permanently infectious.